 Oasis opened as a medical cannabis dispensary in 2015 and began retail sales to adults over the age of 21 on July 1, 2017.
-Customers and patients can browse the selection of inventory on display and ask questions to qualified staff with minimal wait times.
-The dispensary was recently renovated in November of 2019.
-The renovations included updating the sales floor by adding an additional 8 registers, as well as an inventory storage behind the sales staff which allows for a smoother and overall better customer experience within Oasis.
+Oasis is a top retail cannabis destination in Nevada where customers and patients can browse the selection of inventory in a display and ask questions to qualified staff with minimal wait times.
+Automated payments allow for safety, convenience, and scalability.
+See "Our Business - Nevada Operations - Dispensary Operations".